Redth/ZXing.Net.Mobile/readme.md

  - iOS: ZXingScannerView (UIView) - See ZXingScannerViewController.cs View Controller for an example of how to use this view
  - iOS: AVCaptureScannerView (UIView) - This is API equivalent to ZXingScannerView, but uses Apple's AVCaptureSession Metadata engine to scan the barcodes instead of ZXing.Net.
 See AVCaptureScannerViewController.cs View Controller for an example of how to use this view
  - Android: ZXingScannerFragment (Fragment) - See ZXingActivity.cs Activity for an example of how to use this fragment
- - Windows Phone: ZXingScannerControl (UserControl) - See ScanPage.xaml Page for an example of how to use this Control
+ - UWP: ZXingScannerControl (UserControl) - See ScanPage.xaml Page for an example of how to use this Control

 ### Using Apple's AVCaptureSession (iOS7 Built in) Barcode Scanning
 In iOS7, Apple added some API's to allow for scanning of barcodes in an AVCaptureSession.
 The latest version of ZXing.Net.Mobile gives you the option of using this instead of the ZXing scanning engine.
 You can use the `AVCaptureScannerView` or the `AVCaptureScannerViewController` classes directly just the same as you would use their ZXing* equivalents.
 Or, in your `MobileBarcodeScanner`, there is now an overload to use the AV Capture Engine: